-Intestinal parasites are abnormal inhabitants of the GI tract that live off and have the potential to cause damage to their host, negatively impacting many aspects of health in both children and adults.
+Intestinal parasites are abnormal inhabitants of the GI tract that live off and have the potential to cause damage to their host, negatively impacting many aspects of health.

-Although most parasite infections are localized within the GI tract, they can spread to other parts of the body and can live in the liver, bile ducts, heart, brain, lungs, pancreas, spleen, skin, oral/dental area, and the GI tract.
+Although most parasite infections are localized within the GI tract, they can spread to other parts of the body such as the liver and bile ducts, heart, brain, lungs, pancreas, spleen, skin, oral cavity, and the GI tract.
 Parasites can burrow into the walls of the intestines causing large, crater-like ulcers to form.
 This results in an infection that spreads into the bloodstream, enabling it to reach many parts of the body.
 Parasites also adhere to the gut wall creating biofilms, where they live and hide from the immune system.
 Bacteria, viruses, Lyme and heavy metals can live inside the parasite too.